-12 infrared light reflected from the scene (e.g., wavelengths in the 625 to 900 nm range for 13 typical aviation NVGs), while thermal IR cameras can detect thermal emissions (longer 14 wavelength IR) but usually with relatively low resolution.
-Typically, both thermal IR 15 cameras and NVG devices have restricted field of view (extent of the scene that can be 16 imaged at any instant) due in part to the requirement to maintain adequate resolution with 17 a limited number of sensor elements.
-This limited field of view requires the user to scan 18 the device in order to inspect or search an extended scene.
-As handheld IR cameras are 19 difficult to stabilize and cannot see through glass they are usually mounted outside the 20 aircraft cockpit, scanned remotely with gimballed motors and viewed on a cockpit 21 display.
-Compared with typical IR scanning operations, NVG detection at night is more 22 like ocular detection scans in daylight.
-Specifically, the observer's natural search abilities 23 and spatial abilities are optimised by the 'egocentric' nature of the helmet-mounted device, which moves naturally with the observers gaze.
-This potentially allows for many of the benefits of IR detection combined with the efficiency and coverage of ocular detection.
-Furthermore, NVGs permit hands free scanning for fires by all members of the crew including the pilot (piloting tasks permitting), which could increase the probability of detecting a fire.
+625-900-nm range for typical aviation NVGs), whereas thermal IR cameras can detect thermal emissions (longer wavelength IR) but usually with lower resolution.
+Typically, both thermal IR cameras and NVG devices have restricted field of view (extent of the scene that can be imaged at any instant) due in part to the requirement to maintain adequate resolution with a limited number of sensor elements.
+This limited field of view requires the user to scan the device in order to inspect or search an extended scene.
+As hand-held IR cameras are difficult to stabilise and cannot see through glass they are usually mounted outside the aircraft cockpit, scanned remotely with gimballed motors and viewed on a cockpit display.
+Compared with typical IR scanning operations, NVG detection at night is more like ocular detection scans in daylight.
+Specifically, the observer's natural search abilities and spatial abilities are optimised by the 'egocentric' nature of the helmet-mounted device, which moves naturally with the observer's gaze.
+This potentially allows for many of the benefits of IR detection to combine with the efficiency and coverage of ocular detection.
+Further, NVGs permit hands-free scanning for fires by all members of the crew including the pilot (piloting tasks permitting), which could increase the probability of detecting a fire.